• Skip to content

 Through this process, there are inevitable things that happen behind the scenes that need to be managed.
 An event coordinator takes note of those opportunities to provide valuable information for the planning team.

-Lessons learned include capturing fresh information by asking the questions, “what worked” (that we should continue to do), and “what are the opportunities for improvement’ (that we can make a note of), and consider for the next event.
+Lessons learned include capturing fresh information by asking the questions, “what worked” (that we should continue to do), and “what are the opportunities for improvement’ (that we can make a note of) and considering for the next event.

 2. How Well Did We Manage The Event Budget?